amovfx/lifeguide/03_purpose/index.md

 Purpose lifts the moral of those around you and pushes humanity forward.
 Doing good things for other people without expecting anything in return feels good.

+Discover your purpose in life through haveing unified goals and the reslove to put them into action.

+THis is where you create your own meaning.
+You now have the tools to write your own story.
+You are now in control of your life to make your mark upon the universe as you see fit.

+once you estabilish your goal, you use what you ahve learned in previous chapters with strong intention and resolution.

+This is where you take control of yourself away from the irrational external rewards or the opinions of others that are ubiquitous in our society.

+It is time to immerse yourself into a task that will benefit others without expecting anything in return.

 Drive - Daniel Pink

 Self-Determination and Intrinsic Motivation in Human Behavior - Edward Deci and Richard Ryan